Power graphs of Moufang loops: Preliminaries

 So the undirected power graph of \textbf{A} is the underlying undirected graph of the directed power graph of \textbf{A}.
 In the remainder of this paper, \textit{power graph} will refer to the undirected power graph unless otherwise specified.

-Recall that a group in which every commutative subgroup is cyclic is either cyclic or generalized quaternion \cite{Cartan}.
 We will use the following definition for generalized octonion loops in the interest of closely following this characterization of generalized quaternion groups.
 In {\S}4 we will see that there are several alternate characterizations of generalized octonion loops.

-\begin{dfn} Let $M$ be a nonassociative Moufang $p$-loop such that every associative commutative subloop of $M$ is cyclic, then we call $M$ a \textit{generalized octonion loop}. \end{dfn}
+\begin{dfn} Let $M$ be a nonassociative Moufang $p$-loop such that every abelian subloop of $M$ is cyclic, then we call $M$ a \textit{generalized octonion loop}. \end{dfn}